klix-app/klix-developer-documentation-website/docs/representation-guidelines.md

 ## Klix logo on your webpage

 Klix has to be represented equally to any other payment method on your website.
-Here is an explanation of how to make sure you used Klix logo on your webpage currently:
+Here is an explanation of how to make sure you used Klix logo on your webpage correctly:

 | Where to use     | Logo                 | How to use |
 |---------------|------------------------|------------|